Mapi León: Personal life

-León has a passion for motorcycles, which was influenced by her father, who is a mechanic.
-She also has an interest in drawing and painting, and has multiple tattoos.
-Her first tattoo was a small one on her foot, which she purposefully got in a discrete area to hide from her parents.
+León has a passion for motorcycles, which she inherited from her father, a mechanic.

+She has an interest in drawing and painting, and has multiple tattoos.
+Her first tattoo was a small one on her foot, which she purposefully got in a discreet area to hide from her parents.
 One of her most prominent tattoos is that on her neck, which reads "Looks can be deceiving."
 She practices tattooing on her own hands and feet, and in 2021 was interning at a tattoo shop.
-She has stated that she'd like to focus on her tattoos and tattoo design after retiring from football.
+She has stated that she would like to focus on her tattoos and tattoo design after retiring from football.